 1. Set the gear shift to the "N" position and To release the parking brake, depress the brake pedal.

-- Parking brake.

-- 2 Brake pedal

-- 2. Avoid stopping the vehicle on a slope.
+- Parking brake. - 2.
+Avoid stopping the vehicle on a slope.
 If stopping on a slope make sure the vehicle is stationary before exiting.

 9. Transporting vehicle